ibc/libsdptransform/README.md

 **libsdptransform** is a simple parser and writer of SDP.
 Defines internal grammar based on [RFC4566 - SDP](http://tools.ietf.org/html/rfc4566), [RFC5245 - ICE](http://tools.ietf.org/html/rfc5245), and many more.

-For simplicity it will force values that are integers to integers and leave everything else as strings when parsing.
-The module should be simple to extend or build upon, and is constructed rigorously.

 ## Usage